 NOW, THEREFORE, in consideration of the mutual covenants hereinafter contained, the parties hereto agree as follows:

-Definition of Dental Services.
+DEFINITION OF DENTAL SERVICES

 For purposes of this MOU Dental Services means an oral screening assessment, fluoride varnish application, dental sealants to Students with identified need, referral recommendations and quality assurance checks.

 II.
-MOU Scope
+MOU SCOPE

 A. This MOU forms the basis of mutual understanding and respective responsibilities between the School and the Provider for providing needed Dental Services to Students.